HyunSoo-Lee/1st-grade-codes/README.md

-codes about simple games like bulls&cows, Minesweeper, etc
+Codes about simple games like bulls&cows, Minesweeper, etc